-The Application will provide any permitting updates relative to the information provided in the Permitting Plan developed by IAAC and EAO to indicate any new anticipated permitting requirements not previously identified.
+The Application will provide a summary of the anticipated federal, provincial and municipal permits required for the Project, as well as any permitting updates relative to the information provided in the Permitting Plan developed by Impact Assessment Agency of Canada (IAAC) and EAO to indicate any new anticipated permitting requirements not previously identified.

-3.0 Public Engagement
+3.0 PUBLIC ENGAGEMENT

-- Describe Cedar's ongoing and proposed public engagement activities regarding the Project - Describe the efforts made to distribute project information and the information and materials that were distributed during the consultation process.
-This section of the Application will also describe the methods used, where the consultation was held, the number of people, organizations and groups consulted, the views expressed and the extent to which this information was incorporated in the design of the Project as well as in the Application. - Summarize key issues that were raised through engagement with the public and stakeholders and the potential environmental, economic, social, cultural and health effects that were identified, including disproportionate effects, for diverse subgroups within the population and effects to current and future generations - Describe how Cedar will address the issues raised during public consultation (e.g., through alternative means, mitigation measures, monitoring programs, adaptive management to deal with uncertainty) - Identify public concerns that were not addressed (if any) along with the reasons that the concerns were not addressed - Provide details regarding how Cedar will keep the public involved in the Project if it is approved and proceeds
+- Describe Cedar's ongoing and proposed public engagement activities regarding the Project. - Describe the efforts made to distribute project information and the information and materials that were distributed during the consultation process.
+This section of the Application will also describe the methods used, where the consultation was held, organizations and groups consulted, the views expressed and the extent to which this information was incorporated in the design of the Project as well as in the Application. - Summarize key issues that were raised through engagement with the public and stakeholders and the potential environmental, economic, social, heritage and health effects that were identified, including disproportionate effects, for diverse subgroups within the population and effects to current and future generations. - Describe how Cedar will address the issues raised during public consultation (e.g., through alternative means, mitigation measures, monitoring programs, adaptive management to deal with uncertainty). - Identify public concerns that were not addressed (if any) along with the reasons that the concerns were not addressed. - Provide details regarding how Cedar will keep the public involved in the Project if it is approved and proceeds.